dtran44/Professional-Portfolio/README.md

-# Professional-Portfolio
+# Professional-Portfolio -Diana Tran
-To view a candidate's professional portfolio

 ## Description
-The goal of this project was to improve the codebase for a client website in order to:
+The goal of this project was to create a Professional Portfolio from scratch for prospetive employers to view my work.
+The webpage has the following sections:
--  Follow accessibility standards
--  Increase Long-term sustainability
--  Optimise site for search engines
+1. About me section
+2. Presentation of my works
+3. My Contact details

-I learnt how to apply accessibility standards to the HTML & CSS code and to optimise the search engine with an effective title.
+I learnt how to build a webpage from scratch using HTML and CSS.
+Specifically, I created the following:
+- Flex box functionality in CSS to create a responsive webpage for various screens and devices
+- CSS to style the webpage such as setting fonts, colors, background colors, padding, margins, height, text-aligns, etc.
+- Accessible HTML code
+- Navigation links to allow the employer to scroll to the corresponding section
+- A link to my main work which takes the user to the deployed website

 ## Installation